Jerry Lawler: Return to full-time commentary (2019–2020)

 On September 26, 2019, WWE announced as a part of their "WWE Premiere Week" that a new commentary team will be on Raw.
-Lawler would return to full-time commentary on Raw, as an analyst alongside Vic Joseph and Dio Maddin beginning on the September 30, 2019 edition of Raw.
+Lawler would return to full-time commentary on Raw, as an analyst alongside Vic Joseph and Dio Maddin beginning on the September 30, 2019, edition of Raw.
 By January 2020, Lawler had outlasted both Joseph and Maddin, who were replaced by Tom Phillips and Byron Saxton, respectively.
-Lawler was later replaced by Samoa Joe on the April 27, 2020 edition of Raw. but has since been replaced by Corey Graves.
+Lawler was replaced by Samoa Joe on the April 27, 2020, episode of Raw.

+Sporadic appearances (2023–present)

+Following his 2023 stroke recovery, Lawler appeared at Raw in Memphis, Tennessee on August 28, 2023, in a segment for the live audience, which was later uploaded to WWE's YouTube page as a digital exclusive.
+On the November 28, 2023, episode of NXT, he chose the participants that will compete in the Iron Survivor Challenge at NXT Deadline.

+On May 6, 2024, it was reported that Lawler's broadcast contract with WWE expired at the beginning of 2024 and the company decided not to renew it.
+Lawler still remains under a Legends contract with WWE.

 Memphis Wrestling (2003–2005, 2008–2009, 2014)

 In 2003, Lawler made his debut for Memphis Wrestling.
 He defeated his rival Kamala by disqualification on May 17.
 He would occasionally teamed up with Bill Dundee and Brian Christopher.
 He had a short feud with King Mabel.
 On February 14, 2004, he lost to Brian Christopher in a Memphis Wrestling Television Title Vs. Jerry Lawler's Hummer match.
 On July 14, Brian and he won a tag team battle royal.
 Also, Lawler won a battle royal on Boxing Day 2004.
 He defeated Cassidy Reilly for the USACW United States Title on April 14, 2005.

 On June 20, 2008, Lawler returned to Memphis to defeat Kevin White.
 He lost to Sid Vicious on February 28, 2009.

 On March 14, 2014, he returned and defeated Gangrel at Carl Perkins Benefit event.